 The projects taught in the classes vary depending on the grade level.
 However, every class will do at least one assignment in some form of drawing, painting, printmaking, and ceramics.
 The younger children usually do more projects than the older students do.
 The classes generally complete a project in a week.
 All materials for the classes are provided.

 At the final class meeting there is an exhibit of the student's work and an open house.

 For more information and a registration form, please call 260-399-7700 ext.
 8001.

 Art in the Morning Program

 The School of Creative Arts at the University of Saint Francis has announced summer art classes for children in grades 1 through 6 in the “Art in the Morning” Youth Art Program.
-The classes will run from July 1 through July 19 (three-week term), Monday through Friday from 9 to 11:30 a.m. at the Mimi and Ian Rolland Art and Visual Communication Center on Leesburg Road.
+The classes will run for a three-week term in the month of July, Monday through Friday from 9 to 11:30 a.m. at the Mimi and Ian Rolland Art and Visual Communication Center on Leesburg Road.
 Area art teachers and art education majors will instruct children in drawing, painting, printmaking, multi-media and ceramics.
 All art materials and a daily snack will be provided.
 The cost is $125 for each child and includes all materials and instructional fees.
 For further information, contact the School of Creative Arts at 260-399-7700, ext.
 8001.
-Mail the Art in the morning Registration Form to SOCA AM Art Program, 2701 Spring Street, Fort Wayne IN 46808.

 The missions of the Summer Academies are to provide meaningful training in the arts, to support students in their portfolio development and to increase the number of area teenagers who enter college with the necessary skills to compete for college scholarships.